 The program submits its Eligibility Report, along with a non-refundable review fee (click here to view the list of ACAOM fees), to ACAOM by October 1 if the program is to be considered for candidacy at a summer Commission meeting or by April 1 for consideration at a winter Commission meeting.

 A pre-existing template does not exist for an Eligibility Report.
 However the report submitted must be prefaced by a completed Eligibility Report cover sheet.
 Commission staff reviews the report for completeness and substance to assess whether the program is ready for a site visit.
-Before an Eligibility Report can be accepted for processing, it must present a factual and complete compilation of narratives with supporting documentation, where applicable, providing evidence that the program meets each of Eligibility Requirements and its progress and action plans for meeting fully the Standards and Criteria for Accreditation. (click here to access the ACAOM Standards and Criteria Handbook.)
-For master’s level programs, please refer to the document entitled "Guide for Preparing the Eligibility Report (Master's Level Programs)” and for doctoral programs, please refer to the document entitled "Guide for Preparing the Eligibility Report (Doctoral Programs).”
+Before an Eligibility Report can be accepted for processing, it must present a factual and complete compilation of narratives with supporting documentation, where applicable, providing evidence that the program meets each of Eligibility Requirements and its progress and action plans for meeting fully the Standards and Criteria for Accreditation. (click here to access the ACAOM Accreditation Manual.)
+For master’s level programs, please refer to the document entitled "Guide for Preparing the Eligibility Report (Master's Level Programs)”.

 Substantive and Non-Substantive Changes